 I began to grasp what it meant to make Jesus Lord of my life and to take hold of the blessings of Him that were available to me all along.
 I’ve been abiding in Jesus and living connected to His heart ever since.
 I still struggle and forget and fail at times, but I can’t imagine ever living apart from Him.

 The scars of sin still exist in my life, but they make my heart tender toward those who have wandered and forgotten who they are in Him.
 They enable me to empathize with single parents and children caught in the mess of divorce.
-They make me soberly aware of how the enemy wants to kill, steal and destroy marriages.
+They make me soberly aware of how the enemy wants to steal, kill and destroy marriages.
 They make me cautious to not parent out of my own sin and brokenness.
-And they keep pointing me back to God and God alone as my eternal Husband, Father, Savior and Reconciler.
+And they keep pointing me back to Christ and Christ alone as my eternal Husband, Father, Savior and Reconciler.

 By His wounds we are healed!

 I am forever grateful to this faithful God who relentlessly pursues us despite our worst days.
-I don’t have a seminary degree or any fancy titles.
 I’m not a pastor’s wife or a preacher’s kid, and I’m about as far from perfect as you’ll find.

 But more than a denomination or distinction, I earnestly seek the Divine.